RahnamaLab/CentroFinder/README.md

 ## About the config.yaml
 The `config.yaml` will be your opportunity to customize the Snakefile to a certain extent.

-To run a sample you will need to add it to the config file in the following manner:
+To run a sample, you will need to add it to the config file in the following manner:

 ```
 samples: